 I have discovered that making the decision to move into a residential community is a personal one.
 My advice?
 Listen to your gut.
 If you feel you or your loved-one would be better off living in a retirement community, you’re probably right.
 But that intuition doesn’t mean you don’t have to do some homework first.
 It’s important to understand the levels of care offered within various communities.
 Be honest about which services are essential and what types of support are needed.
 The disconnect — good community but a bad fit — can make everyone unhappy.

 What is the right fit?
-Do you need a community that provides independent living or assisted living?
+Do you need a retirement community that provides independent living or assisted living?
 Do you need skilled nursing?
 Memory care?
 The biggest mistake you can make is to choose a community that isn’t designed to meet your particular needs.
 It’s important to look beyond a fashionable building and beautiful room decor.
 Instead, ask yourself about the daily needs that need to be met and then discover whether a particular community is able to meet them.

 The number of lives we’ve lost to COVID, whether in homes, in hospitals or in specialized communities for older adults, is truly a tragedy.
 We are all grieving this loss.
 Yet this pandemic will end, and we will continue to have older adults — our parents and other loved ones — who will need support, companionship and specialized care as they age.
 I stand as an advocate for senior communities that exist to meet their needs with compassion and expertise, on both a professional and a personal level.